ACarr0ll/ACarr0ll/README.md

 HTML + CSS

 ## MongooseExpress
-# - This project is a personal website designed to allow people to follow my wife and I's activities throughout the year
+### - This project is a personal website designed to allow people to follow my wife and I's activities throughout the year
-HTML + CSS
+1.HTML + CSS
-Express
+2.Express
-Mongoose
+3.Mongoose
-Passport
+4.Passport
-Custom Middleware
+5.Custom Middleware

 <!--
 **ACarr0ll/ACarr0ll** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.